v6d-io/v6d/k8s/cmd/README.md

 ## `vineyardctl create recover`

-Recover the current vineyard cluster on kubernetes
+Create a recover cr to recover the current vineyard cluster on kubernetes

 ### Synopsis

 Recover the current vineyard cluster on kubernetes.
 You could recover all objects from a backup of vineyard cluster.
-Usually, the recover job should be created in the same namespace of the backup job.
+Usually, the recover crd should be created in the same namespace of the backup job.

+Notice, the command is used to create a recover cr for the vineyard operator and you must deploy the vineyard operator and vineyard cluster before using it.

 ```
 vineyardctl create recover [flags]